 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used as of December 31, 2012.
+There have been no changes in the methodologies used as of December 31, 2014.

-Mutual funds, money market funds and fixed income funds: Valued at the net asset value ('NAV') of shares held by the Federation at year end.
+Mutual funds, money market funds, fixed income funds and alternative funds: Valued at the net asset value ('NAV') of share held by the Federation at year end.